He Will Break Your Heart

-"He Will Break Your Heart", is a song originally performed and co-written by Jerry Butler, a top-ten hit in 1960.
+"He Will Break Your Heart", is a song originally performed and co-written by Jerry Butler.
+It was a top-ten hit in 1960.

 In 1975, Tony Orlando and Dawn released the song under the title "He Don't Love You (Like I Love You)".
-Their version topped the Billboard Hot 100 chart on May 3, 1975 and the US adult contemporary chart.
+Their version topped the Billboard Hot 100 chart on May 3, 1975, and the US adult contemporary chart.

 Origins

 "He Will Break Your Heart" was written by Jerry Butler, Calvin Carter, and Curtis Mayfield.
 The song was recorded by Butler and released as a single in 1960, where it peaked at No. 7 on the Billboard Hot 100 chart and No. 3 on the Cash Box Top 100.
 In addition, Butler's recording spent seven non-consecutive weeks at No. 1 on the U.S. R&B chart.
 Subsequent cover versions of "He Will Break Your Heart" were released by artists such as Margie Singleton and Lulu (both regendering the song to She Will Break Your Heart), The Righteous Brothers and Freddie Scott.